 Claims are allocated to different types of courts in order to make the best use of available resources.
-These are the Small claims track, Fast track and the Multi track.
+These are the small-claims track, fast track and multi-track.

-If the case concerns debt that is below £10,000, it will most likely be allocated to the small claims track.
+If the case concerns debt that is low (generally below £10,000), it will most likely be allocated to the small-claims track.
 These types of claims are generally much more simple to deal with and therefore are usually heard by a court within six months.

 It’s often cheaper for a claim to be processed on the small claims track as there is no need for the formalities of a traditional trial.
 Only limited costs can be recovered in small claims proceedings.

-Fast track is where claims between £10,000 and £25,000 are heard.
+The fast track is where claims between £10,000 and £25,000 are heard.
 The hearing can only last for one day, and usually, it takes up to a year to reach it.
-These claims are generally too complex for the Small claims track but they don’t require the extra formalities of the Multi track procedure.
-Even though the Fast track procedure is generally more complex, you can still represent yourself in court as a litigant in person.
+These claims are generally too complex for the small-claims track but they don’t require the extra formalities of the multi-track procedure.
+Even though the fast track procedure is generally more complex, you can still represent yourself in court as a litigant in person.

-Multi Track is for claims for greater than £25,000.
+The multi-track is for claims for very complicated claims with a value greater than £25,000.
 Usually, the hearing lasts for more than a day.
 For example, depending on the complexity of the case, it can take anywhere between one and two years to even reach a court hearing.